npm/npm/doc/adduser.md

 ## SYNOPSIS

-    npm adduser <username> <password> <email>
+    npm adduser

 ## DESCRIPTION

-Create a user named `<username>` in the npm registry, and save the credentials to the `.npmrc` file.
-Note that this leaves the password in your `.bash_history`, and it is currently stored in the clear in the config file.
-So, don't use a password you care too much about.
+Create or verify a user named `<username>` in the npm registry, and save the credentials to the `.npmrc` file.

-For now, if you somehow break your `.npmrc` file, and have forgotten your password, you're boned.
-Send an email to i@izs.me and I'll delete the record from the registry so that you can re-add it.

-If you break your `.npmrc` file, but you remember your password, you can put your user auth back by using the `base64` program like so:

-    npm config set auth $( echo -n user:pass | base64 )

-Install base64 using whichever method you normally use to put programs on your computer.  (apt-get, homebrew, macports, yum, or just download the code and build it yourself.)

-Or bug me to to remove your account, and then recreate it.
+The username, password, and email are read in from prompts.
+This command cannot be scripted.
+If you think you need to script the creation of new users, or the authorization of existing ones, without human intervention, please rethink your use case.
+That's a very bad idea.

+You may use this command to change your email address, but not username or password.

+You may use this command multiple times with the same user account to authorize on a new machine.